BeStateless/stateless-colors/README.md

 colors().headerText
 colors('Spring Breeze').headerText
 colors('Tomorrow').info
+const theme = colors('Desert Night');
+background.style.background = theme.bodyBackground;
 ```

 ### `colors(options).[name].[function]`

-You can chain a number of manipulation functions to the colors that stateless-colors emits:
+You can chain a number of manipulation functions to the colors that stateless-colors emits.

+⚠️ note: For now, when chaining methods, you'll have to append it by calling color.

+### `Color(colorName)`

+A wrapper around colors that adds multiple methods.
+Each color in colors is simply calling the `color` property of `Color`.

 #### `lighten(percentage)`

+Returns a lightened version of the color.

 #### `darken(percentage)`

+Returns a darkened version of the color.

 #### `saturate(percentage)`

+Returns a saturated version of the color.

 #### `desaturate(percentage)`

+Returns a desaturated version of the color.

 ## Contributing